-24. Plaintiff Brian Beckner (for the purpose of this paragraph, "Plaintiff") is an individual residing in Huntington Beach, California.
+34. Plaintiff Brian Beckner (for the purpose of this paragraph, "Plaintiff") is an individual residing in Huntington Beach, California.
 On or around November 20, 2017, Mr. Beckner purchased a used 2010 BMW X5d through a private sale.
 Mr. Beckner paid approximately \$13,250.00 for the vehicle and paid a diesel premium of at least \$1500.
 Mr. Beckner purchased and still owns this vehicle.
 Unknown to him at the time the vehicle was purchased, the vehicle only achieved its promised fuel economy and performance because it was equipped with an emissions system that, during normal driving conditions, exceeded the allowed level of pollutants such as NOx.
 BMW's unfair, unlawful, and deceptive conduct in designing, manufacturing, marketing, selling, and leasing the vehicle without proper emission controls has caused Mr. Beckner out-of-pocket loss in the form of overpayment at the time of purchase of at least \$1500, and based upon other diesel cases, expert analysis in this case will show overpayment in excess of \$5,000.
 BMW and Bosch knew about, or recklessly disregarded, the inadequate emission controls during normal driving conditions, but did not disclose such facts or their effects to Mr. Beckner, so Mr. Beckner purchased his vehicle on the reasonable but mistaken belief that his vehicle was a "clean diesel" and/or a "low emission diesel," complied with U.S. emissions standards, was properly EPA-certified, and would retain all of its promised fuel economy and performance throughout its useful life.
 Mr. Beckner selected and ultimately purchased his vehicle, in part, because of the diesel system, as represented through advertisements and representations made by BMW.
 Mr. Beckner recalls that before he purchased the vehicle, he reviewed advertisements on BMW's website and representations from the dealership touting the efficiency, fuel economy, and power and performance of the engine.
 Had BMW or Bosch disclosed this design or the fact that the vehicle actually emitted unlawfully high levels of pollutants, Mr. Beckner would not have purchased the vehicle or would have paid less for it.
-Mr. Beckner and each Class member has suffered an ascertainable loss as a result of BMW's omissions and/or misrepresentations and Defendants' operation of a RICO enterprise associated with the BMW diesel engine system, including but not limited to a high premium for the BMW 335d engine compared to what they would have paid for a gas-powered engine, out-ofpocket losses by overpaying for the vehicles at the time of purchase, and future attempted repairs, future additional fuel costs, and decreased performance of the vehicles once a repair to the emissions system is made.
+Mr. Beckner and each Class member has suffered an ascertainable loss as a result of BMW's omissions and/or misrepresentations and Defendants' operation of a RICO enterprise associated with the BMW diesel engine system, including but not limited to a high premium for the BMW 335d engine compared to what they would have paid for a gas-powered engine, out-ofpocket losses by overpaying for the vehicles at the time of purchase.
 Neither BMW nor any of its agents, dealers, or other representatives, or Bosch informed Mr. Beckner or Class members of the existence of the unlawfully high emissions and/or defective nature of the diesel engine system of the Polluting Vehicles prior to purchase.